mattdotmiller/tidy_rotem_exports/README.md

 # Tidy ROTEM sigma exports

-I have no relationship to companies that make or distribute the ROTEM sigma.
-These R scripts can be used to store data for research purposes and audit.
+*Note: I have no relationship to companies that make or distribute the ROTEM sigma.*

+These R scripts can be used to store ROTEM sigma data for research purposes and audit.

-ROTEM sigma exported text files do not import into R in an easily usable way - each ROTEM channel gets placed on its own line, so an individual patient will have multiple lines per test.
+The ROTEM sigma exported text files do not import into R in usable format - each ROTEM channel gets placed on its own line, so an individual patient will have multiple lines per individual test.
+In addition, each test has its own start time making grouping of tests dififcult.

 This script takes the exported TXT files from the ROTEM sigma ([https://werfen.com/au/en/haemostasis-diagnostics/rotem-sigma](https://werfen.com/au/en/haemostasis-diagnostics/rotem-sigma)) and tidies them.
+The output is consistent with Tidyverse principles of one row per patient/test and one cell per variable (see [https://en.wikipedia.org/wiki/Tidyverse](https://en.wikipedia.org/wiki/Tidyverse)).
 It also has a script to upload to a REDCap project.
-The output is consistent with Tidyverse principles of one row per patient/test and one cell per variable (see [https://en.wikipedia.org/wiki/Tidyverse](https://en.wikipedia.org/wiki/Tidyverse)).

 It is assumed that the patient's ID is in the ROTEM 'Patient ID' column.

 *   STEP 1: Import the txt files.
 You will need to enter the path to the text files in the file.path command.
-A unique ID is created from the MRN and the start date and time of the ROTEM.
+A unique ID is created from the MRN and the start date and time of the fibtem channel.
 The MRN is kept in a separate column.
-The uni\_id is needed as a unique record\_id is needed for REDCap, as the MRN (which can be repeated if there is more than one ROTEM per patient) won't suffice as a record\_id
+The uni\_id is needed as a unique record\_id is needed for REDCap, as the MRN (which can be repeated if there is more than one ROTEM per patient) won't suffice as a record\_id for grouping purposes.
 *   STEP 2: PIVOT the ROTEM results wide.
 This creates a column for each of the ROTEM measurements for each test.
-If the test was stopped before the measurement was completed, NA's are entered (for example, ROTEM stopped at 30mins, EXTEM C ML60 will be NA
+If the test was stopped before the measurement was completed, NA's are entered (for example, ROTEM stopped at 30mins, EXTEM C ML60 will be NA).
-*   STEP 3: Add a label if HEPTEM was not invalid as likely a cardiac surgery case
+*   STEP 3: Add a label if HEPTEM was not invalid (eg a HEPTEM was run) as likely a cardiac surgery case.
 *   STEP 4: Upload to REDCap.
-You will need your own REDCap project.
-The data dictionary provided in this repository will be needed to map the R project fields with the REDCap project, otherwise, the upload will fail
+You will need your own REDCap project but you should use the data dictionry provided here.
+The data dictionary in this repository will be needed to map the R project fields with the REDCap project, otherwise the upload will fail.
 *   STEP 5: Upload the image files if you have exported them.

-**Note**: for steps 1 and 5, you need to enter the path of the files.
+**Note**: for steps 1 and 5, you need to enter the path of the exported ROTEM .txt and image files.

 *   For line 17: To enter the file.path correctly enter the folders and then the filename like ("C:", "ROTEM" , "Backups" , "filename.txt")
 *   For lines 125, 132, 140: To enter the file.path correctly enter the folders but NOT the filename ("C:", "ROTEM" , "Backups")